Skip to content

 “Sure,” said LT looking at his wet, berry-stained fingers briefly before wiping them off on his breeches.
 “No problem.”

 When the giggling subsided, the eladrin administered the medicine.
-One by one, each of the children was given a single spoonful of the purple liquid.
+One by one, each of the children were given a single spoonful of the purple liquid.
 Last to be treated was the green-eyed little cougher who gulped down the rest.

-The healer carefully rinsed the bowl out with his canteen before returning it and the burlap wrap to his saddle bag.
+The healer carefully rinsed the bowl out with his canteen before returning it and the burlap wrap to his saddlebag.

 “That will be ten silver please, sir,” he said, turning back to the man with the whip.